 The true test of a person’s spiritual life and character is not what he does in the extraordinary moments of life, but what he does during the ordinary times when there is nothing tremendous or exciting happening (Oswald Chambers, My Utmost for His Highest).”

-This is applicable to the missionary life, because most of what we do, namely adapting to the culture one day after the other and learning how to live cross-culturally, though challenging, is extremely ordinary.
+This is applicable to the missionary life, because most of what we do, such as adapting to the culture one day after the other and learning how to live cross-culturally, though challenging, is extremely ordinary.
 Shopping, paying bills, taking kids to school, attempting communication, cooking with local ingredients, and learning how to navigate the city may cause culture shock and frustration, but the tasks themselves cannot be considered extraordinary, spiritually speaking.

 Typically we arrive to the field, emotions and adrenaline jitterbugging because of a high and holy mission we imagine ourselves on.
 Or, if we’re on a short term team (the one or two week we’re-going-to-bless-people-and-change-that-part-of-the-world kind of team), we think we’ve earned extra points with God for our time and sacrifice.
 After all, taking a trip like this is extraordinary.
 Everyone says so.